feast-dev/feast/docs/user-guide/feature-retrieval.md

 ![Input 2: Driver DataFrame](https://lh3.googleusercontent.com/LRtCOzmcfhLWzpyndbRKZSVPanLLzfULoHx2YxY6N3i1gQd2Eh6MS1igahOe8ydA7zQulIFJEaQ0IXFXOsdkKRobOC6ThSOnT4hACbCl1jeM4O2JDVC_kvw8lwTCezVUD3d6ZUYj31Q)

 Typically the `input 1` DataFrame would be provided by the user, and the `input 2` DataFrame would already be ingested into Feast.
-In order to join these two, the user would call Feast as follows:
+To join these two, the user would call Feast as follows:

 ```python
 # Feature references